Europe’s perpetual dance festival calendar

 Susanne Naess Nielsen

 But the management teams behind the major festivals think differently.
-They spend their lives competing for the crème de la crème of dance art.
-Festivals such as Dance Umbrella in London, Tanz im August in Berlin, RomaEuropa in Rome, the Kunstenfestivaldesarts in Brussels, the Ruhrtriennale in the Ruhr region, Julidans in Amsterdam, and the Zürcher Theaterspektakel proclaim who enjoys the highest status in the world of dance and declare that the avant-garde is capable of drawing crowds to the box office.
+Big cities make big festivals: Dance Umbrella in London, Tanz im August in Berlin, RomaEuropa in Rome, the Kunstenfestivaldesarts in Brussels, the Ruhrtriennale in the Ruhr region, Julidans in Amsterdam, and the Zürcher Theaterspektakel proclaim who enjoys the highest status in the world of dance and declare that the avant-garde is capable of drawing crowds to the box office.
 For example, under the direction of Tobias Staab, Dance 2025 in Munich served up all the big names that are currently in vogue, and who also appear in tanz.dance with the collective (La)Horde and Trajal Harrel, Ankata, the laboratory of the Faso Dance Théâtre from Burkina Faso, Marcos Morau and Anne Teresa De Keersmaeker.

 The thinking in Kaunas is better: Only the initiated know all these big names in the arts who are doing great things.
 But is it really about worshipping names?
 In short, no: The experience itself is more important, because it is more memorable.